 Let’s take a look at some of our whole-food, vegetarian options for protein.
 The protein listed will reflect for every 100 grams of the given food item.

 1. Nutritional Yeast

-Nutritional yeast can a "cheesy" and umami flavor we aim to find in savory plates, for example, Pasta, chili, and salads.
+Nutritional yeast can a "cheesy" and umami flavor we aim to find in savory plates, for example, Pasta, vegan chili, and salads.

 One of my favorite ways of using nutritional yeast is by making a dairy-free, vegan “cheese” sauce for macaroni.